amazingsammed/sqltophp/README.md

+# Contributors
+  - AmazingSammed
+  - Mickey_Cyerkid

 # sqltophp
- This is a python script to convert sqlite to php CRUD which uses GET request.It is currently a work-in-progress.
+ This is a python script to convert sqlite database to json and json to php CRUD which uses POST request.It is currently a work-in-progress.
 Main aim of this project is to help convert sql to php easily without learning to code php.

 ### Usage
   - execute index.py